specdb/igmspec/docs/groups.rst

 Meta Data
 =========

-Each survey has its own unique set of meta data describing the data products.
+Each group has its own unique set of meta data describing the data products.
 The following keys are required for inclusion in igmspec: